tazta2ra/bluelotus-mod/README.md

-# bluelotus-mod
+# bluelotus-mod / Blue Lotus Core

-The mod made for Blue Lotus Modpack
+# This Mod is only for The Blue Lotus Modpack
+## Please DON NOT download otherwise, it depends on most of the mods in the pack.

+This mod is made for easier distribution of the guide books and some origins.

+    Origins from Origins ++
+    Custom crafting recipes
+    Guide Books for the modpack